 Project dashboards for example, highlight activities, tasks and deadlines for each person.
 A construction manager, for example, sees when materials have been delivered on-site for all his/her projects, or where there is a delay, and can get specific details in one click.

 The company has been through an incredible growth spurt.
-We simple couldn’t manage using the old methods of spreadsheets.
+We simply couldn’t manage using the old methods of spreadsheets.
 CRM software combined with business analytics keeps us closer to what is important and we move faster.
 Audun Skattebo, CEO at Tinde

 More than 45 people use dashboards daily.
 Some examples include: